-PBOT staff conducted a status update one year since City Council adopted the strategy.
+In Spring 2013, PBOT staff conducted a status update one year since City Council adopted the strategy.
 This status was updated in Fall 2013 to reflect additional funding awards.
 Here is a summary of the findings:

 Implementation Matrix - 1-Year Status Report - This table contains a detailed status report on accomplishments and budgeted investments in projects and programs identified in EPIM.
 It is a supplement to Table 18 - Implementation Matrix from the EPIM Report.

 What is Active Transportation?

 Active transportation is daily travel powered by human energy.
 Walking, biking and taking transit (which often involves walking) are all means of active transportation.
 Encouraging active travel means creating seamless networks of accessible trails, sidewalks and bikeways.
 Promoting active transportation can:

 Background on East Portland in Motion: The implementation strategy builds on several adopted plans and existing programs and funding sources, including:

 We developed recommendations for priorities for implementation for the coming five years by integrating community input with geospatial analysis to determine where the greatest benefit for the greatest number of residents can be achieved with the funding available.
 We gathered community input through a variety of techniques and participation in events at numerous venues throughout the project area.